-Serving the creative arts community of Three Rivers, California, near the entrance to Sequoia National Park
+Serving the creative arts community of Three Rivers, California, near Sequoia National Park

 Make vibrant monotype prints using only potter’s clays and pure pigments!
 Learn the secrets of this unique and innovative monotype process; non-toxic, hand-tools only, no press required!
 No experience necessary.
 In this two day workshop, you will learn the basics of clayprinting, an innovative, new monotype technique.
 You will make your clay slab, build up images with layers of colored slips, and pull a number of prints.
 This art form is limited solely by your imagination: the design, colors, and possibilities are endless.